hockeypuck/openpgp/README.md

 # openpgp

+__This package has been moved into https://github.com/hockeypuck/hockeypuck.
+Further contributions should be made there, this project has been archived.__

 Package `openpgp` provides OpenPGP packet processing for keyservers.
 It is intended to support verification of signed key material and certifications.